k2view-academy/K2View-Academy/articles/TDM/tdm_gui/20_task_provision_tables.md

 <p>Load Business entities and referential-related tables</p>
 </td>
 <td width="200pxl">
-<p>Get from the Test Data Store 5 entities and one table pre-extracted from Production and load them to the UAT environment</p>
+<p>Get from the Test Data Store 5 entities and one table pre-extracted from Production, and load them to the UAT environment</p>
 </td>
 <td width="200pxl">
 <p>Select the <strong>Entities & referential data</strong> option</p>